Ninja (gamer): Other appearances

 Blevins and his family were featured in several episodes of the television game show Family Feud in 2015.
 In an episode aired August 2019, after he had achieved his fame, his family returned as contestants on Celebrity Family Feud.

 In September 2018, Blevins became the first professional esports player to be featured on the cover of ESPN The Magazine, marking a breakthrough into mainstream sports fame.

 Blevins worked with the record label Astralwerks in October 2018 to compile an album titled Ninjawerks: Vol. 1 featuring original songs by electronic music acts.
 The album was released on December 14, 2018.

 Blevins was one of several Internet celebrities featured in YouTube Rewind 2018: Everyone Controls Rewind.
 Blevins appeared briefly during the NFL's "The 100-Year Game" ad alongside numerous several professional football players that aired during Super Bowl LIII in 2019.
 He was the only participant in the commercial with no ties whatsoever to football in any form.

 Blevins has released several books with publishing house Random House.
 Random House imprint, Clarkson Potter, published Get Good: My Ultimate Guide to Gaming on August 20, 2019.

 Blevins participated in the second season of the Fox reality music competition The Masked Singer as "Ice Cream".
-He was voted out after his first performance to Devo's "Whip It" and Lil Nas X's "Old Town Road" and thus forced to unmasked.
+He was voted out after his first performance to Devo's "Whip It" and Lil Nas X's "Old Town Road" and thus forced to be unmasked.
 In an interview with Entertainment Weekly, Blevins said that he accepted an invitation to participate since his wife was a fan of the show.

 In 2022, Blevins partnered with MasterClass to create a 30-day curriculum in which Blevins provides advice on how to become a successful streamer.